Your Rankings Have Dropped – 10 Things to Do Now

 This 10-step process will help you identify the source of any issues so you can resolve them and get your SEO back on track.

-Step 1: Check the ABCs of Your Site
+Step 1: Start With the Basics

-In deploying and monitoring keyword performance, it can be all too easy to focus on advanced strategies while underestimating the importance of the ABCs of on-page SEO.
+In deploying and monitoring keyword performance, it can be all too easy to focus on advanced strategies while underestimating the importance of the on-page SEO ABCs.

-Why stress about anchor text ratio, link velocity, or citation optimization, when the answer to your rankings problem could be an easy fix directly on your site?
+Why stress about anchor text ratio, link velocity, or citation optimization when the answer to your rankings problem could be an easy fix directly on your site?

-Does your site return a 200 status code?
+What status code do your pages return?
+Do they return a 200 status code?

-200-series status codes indicate that your site can be communicated with successfully.
 The standard 200 OK status code indicates a successful HTTP request.

 Use a free tool like HTTP Status Code Checker to confirm that your site is returning a successful request.

 If not, you can troubleshoot based on the failed status code, like 404 (page not found) or 410 (page permanently removed).

 Can bots crawl your site?

-Robots.txt is a text file located in the top-level directory of your web server that instructs bots on how to interact with your website.
-Within the file, you can set inclusions and exclusions to your heart’s content, for instance disallowing bots from crawling a dev site or indexing duplicate pages.
+Robots.txt is a text file in the top-level directory of your web server that instructs bots on how to interact with your website.

+Within the file, you can set inclusions and exclusions to your heart’s content; for instance, disallowing bots from crawling a dev site or indexing duplicate pages.

 Have you accidentally set the restrictions too tightly, preventing search bots from crawling any of your main pages?

-Double check the robots.txt file using Google’s free Robots Testing Tool – if you spot anything amiss, upload a more permissive file to the server.
+Double-check the robots.txt file using Google’s free Robots Testing Tool – if you spot anything amiss, upload a more permissive file to the server.

 Step 2: Check SEO Basics

+The SEO basics don’t guarantee you first place position, but they make sure you can compete in the game.

-While basic SEO elements are declining in importance as a search engine ranking factor, they still have an influence.
-Check that basics like title tags, meta descriptions, and headings aren’t holding back your rankings.
+Title tags might not be a search engine ranking factor but they still have an influence.

+Check that the basics like title tags, meta descriptions, and headings aren’t holding back your rankings.

 Do you have optimized home page title and meta tags, and do they display correctly in search results?

 Your home page’s title tag represents a massive yet simple opportunity to tell search bots what your page is about.

-If it’s generic, or if it’s failing to pull properly, it can affect your rankings.
+If it’s generic or failing to pull properly, it can affect your rankings.

 While its companion meta description doesn’t directly affect SEO, a relevant, persuasive meta can improve click-through rates.

-You can customize title and meta tags within in the head section of your site’s HTML.
+You can customize title and meta tags within the head section of your site’s HTML.
 If your site runs on WordPress, install a free plugin like Yoast SEO or All in One SEO Pack to easily manage titles and tags across your site.

 Does your homepage have an optimized H1 tag?

-In addition to the info you provide in the title tag, the main heading lets users know the main purpose of the page.
-However unless it is contained an H1 tag, search bots won’t be able to differentiate it from the rest of the content on the page.
+In addition to the info you provide in the title tag, the main heading lets users know the primary purpose of the page.
+However, unless it’s contained in an H1 tag, search bots won’t be able to differentiate it from the rest of the content on the page.

 Check your site’s code to ensure a single, relevant H1 is being used on each page.

-You would be surprised how often rankings drops are caused by one (or more) of these essential elements.
-Fix the problem, and search performance will improve in kind.
+You would be surprised how often ranking drops are caused by one (or more) of these essential elements.

 Step 3: Check for Google Algorithm Updates

-Now that link algorithm Penguin and quality algorithm Panda are part of Google’s core algorithm and updated in real time, you always have to be on your toes about how small tweaks can affect your rankings.
-Take a look at SEO news sites and follow influencers like Danny Goodwin, Barry Schwartz, and Google’s Gary Illyes to stay on top of breaking developments.
+Now that link algorithm Penguin and quality algorithm Panda are part of Google’s core algorithm and updated in real-time, you always have to be on your toes about how small tweaks can affect your rankings.

-If you can’t find concrete information, do a search on Twitter.
 If you see other webmasters panicking, it’s a sure sign something has been adjusted.

 If you’re doing things the right way – think in-depth content, clean and intuitive site layout, fast load times – don’t stress about rankings fluctuations due to algorithm updates.

 You’re doing it right and will be rewarded in the long run.

 Step 4: Check Google Search Console

 As opaque as algorithms can be, Google is clear about what they expect from a website.

-Follow their guidelines and action their feedback for improved search performance.
+Follow its guidelines and act on its feedback for improved search performance.

 Google Search Console is a free service provided by Google that helps you monitor, maintain, and optimize your site’s visibility in search results.

 Check GSC to see if there are any crawl errors interfering with the indexing or visibility of your site.

-Do you see DNS errors, server errors, or URL errors?
-Navigate to Crawl > Crawl Errors so you can address any offending issues one by one.
-Once complete, mark as fixed.
+Navigate to the Index Coverage report to see if there are any issues.

 Through Google Search Console, you can submit an XML sitemap that charts the structure of your site.

 Once loaded, check to see if there is a discrepancy between the number of URLs submitted and the number of URLs indexed by Google.

-If the numbers don’t add up, it is possible important pages are being blocked from search bots.
+If the numbers don’t add up, it’s possible important pages are being blocked from search bots.

 Crawl your site with a scanning software such as Screaming Frog, which will zero in on the issue.

+You can also inspect individual URLs in the Search Console, which will allow you to see if individual pages have errors or issues that need to be fixed.

 Step 5: Check Google Analytics

 Google Analytics shows if there is a drop in traffic or user metrics like time on page, pages per session, or bounce rate.

 Did you make any changes to the site content, design, or functionality that coincide?

 If so, reverting the changes or going in a different direction can help traffic bounce back.

 Google Analytics is a treasure trove of information about how people find your site, how they behave while on your site, and what pain points cause them to leave before completing an action.